 When injured in a construction accident, you can claim medical expenses relating to the incident and a portion of your lost earnings and rehabilitation.
 You don’t need to provide proof that your Employer was negligent, as Worker’s compensation is no-fault insurance.
 The only requirement is that your illness or injury was incurred while performing your work duties.

 You cannot claim compensation for non-economic expenses such as pain and suffering.
-You will not be allowed to use the Company regardless of the cause of the accident, whether it was due to negligence or not.
+You will not be allowed to use the Company regardless of the cause of the accident, whether due to negligence or not.

 There Are Two Possibilities: